The Qmod Workshop - Part 2: Higher-Level Concepts

 Exercise 8a

-from a two-variable addition building block with the following steps:
+Use the within_apply operation to calculate res = x + y + z from a two-variable addition building block with these steps:

 2. Add the result to z